Registering your baby

 You have a legal responsibility to register your baby within 42 days of the birth.

-Since 1 November 2017, due to legislative changes, we no longer issue a free short birth certificate.
+We do not issue free short birth certificates.
 All certificates must be paid for.

 Who can register a birth?